Ezequiel Tovar Player Props: Rockies vs. Diamondbacks

 Ezequiel Tovar At The Plate

-- In six games this year, Tovar has picked up an RBI, with more than one RBI once.
+- Tovar has driven in a run in six games this season (25.0%), including one multiple-RBI game.

-- He has scored in eight games this year (34.8%), but has had no multi-run games.
+- He has scored in nine games this season (37.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.